ataberk-xyz/ataberk-xyz.github.io/_posts/2019-09-02-hackthebox-onetwoseven-writeup-eng.md

 ![signup page]({{site.url}}/assets/images/onetwoseven/http_signup.png)

 Okay, we have some credentials right now.
-Also, it is giving some information about these creds.
+Also, it gives some information about these credentials.
 These credentials are usable with **sftp** service.
 There is another navigation link in this page.
-When we click to **here** link, it is redirecting to **onetwoseven.htb/~ots-wOWM5YWM**.
-If we click to that link, page will raise "Unknown Host" error.
+When we click to **here** link, it redirects to **onetwoseven.htb/~ots-wOWM5YWM**.
+If we click that link, page will raise "Unknown Host" error.

 So, what we have from this page:
 ```